thetazzo/ml-learning/session_1/README.md

 ## Cost function ~ Artificial Neuron With Two Connections

 * This function will mesure the correctness of our model
-* The function will use our training data and parameter `w1`, `w2` and parameter `b` to calucalte `trainError` value with will tell us how far off our model is in regards to the training data (how incorrect our current model in comparison to our training data)
+* The function will use our training data and parameter `w1`, `w2` and parameter `b` to calucalte `cost` value with will tell us how far off our model is in regards to the training data (how incorrect our current model in comparison to our training data)
     * `w1` parameter represents the weight of our first connection
     * `w2` parameter represents the weight of our second connection
     * `b ` parameter represents the bias